Content

 Foods that are rich in lycopene, such as tomatoes, carrots, guava, watermelon, mangoes, pink grapefruit, and others, could be DHT-blocking foods.

-A systematic review — which relied on animal study data — found a mixed relationship between lycopene and DHT.
+A systematic review — which relied on data from animal studies — found a mixed relationship between lycopene and DHT.
 It noted that although lycopene inhibits some forms of DHT-induced cancer growth, it doesn’t appear to lower DHT levels overall.
 The review also found that lycopene possibly reduces androgen metabolism, which is one of the main risk factors for prostate cancer.

 All in all, more research is needed to know whether tomatoes and other foods rich in lycopene effectively block DHT and prevent your hair from falling out.